^ Skip to main content

 How to apply for your permit

-In March 2025, we wrote to residents asking for their views on a proposed experimental Controlled Parking Zone (CPZ), including issues you face with parking, as well as the controlled parking times of operation (days and hours) you would like to see come into effect.
-Since we undertook the initial consultation earlier this year, which you can view the feedback report online for Zone BB and Zone GG, the Council’s parking team has been engaging with residents, schools, doctors’ surgery and businesses to address concerns and queries before our original target go-live date of September.
-However, while the overall response rate has been positive, we are still working through some specific queries which we need sufficient time to address.
-As a result, the CPZ has been rescheduled to go live in December.
-This also ensures that everyone is given more notice ahead of implementation, and it will coincide with the Council’s new permit system which is currently being updated and improved in time for when you apply for your permits.
+In March 2025, we wrote to residents asking for their views on a proposed experimental Controlled Parking Zone (CPZ), including issues they face with parking, and what controlled parking times of operation (days and hours) they would like to see come into effect.
+You can view the feedback report online for Zone BB and Zone GG, the Council’s parking team also engaged with residents, schools, doctors’ surgery and businesses to address concerns and queries.

-When the CPZ is implemented, the controls will operate between 9am to 6pm from Monday to Sunday to address the concerns raised to us by residents and prevent non-resident parking.
-These controls will run on a trial basis for up to eighteen months so we can monitor and assess how well they are working.
-During this time, there will be a statutory six-month consultation where you will have the opportunity to share your feedback on the controls.
+The current controls are running on a trial basis for up to eighteen months so we can monitor and assess how well they are working.
+During this time, there is a statutory six-month consultation where you can share your feedback on the controls.
 After that, we will review the impact of the measures and use this feedback to help determine the future of the scheme.

-As part of the implementation plans, there will be ‘permit holders past this point’ entry signs at the beginning of the CPZ area to maximise as much space as possible for permit holders within an area.
-Disabled parking places will be provided in suitable locations, as well as pay by phone bays.
+As part of the implementation plans, there are ‘permit holders past this point’ entry signs at the beginning of the CPZ area to maximise as much space as possible for permit holders within an area.
+Disabled parking places are also provided in suitable locations, as well as pay by phone bays.

 You can read the Barnet Council Parking FAQs here, plus additional FAQs hereIf you have any questions, please email us at TransformingBX@barnet.gov.uk or call us on 020 8359 3555.